 Certain of the Company's subsidiaries had significant reductions in their unionized workers in 2018.
 The collective bargaining agreements for the employees of these subsidiaries required contributions for these employees to two national multi-employer pension funds.
-The reduction in employees resulted in the subsidiary incurring a complete withdrawal to one of the pension funds under the Employee Retirement Income Security Act of 1974 ("ERISA"), which was fully satisfied in 2019.
+The reduction in employees resulted in one of the subsidiary Company's subsidiaries incurring a complete withdrawal to one of the pension funds under the Employee Retirement Income Security Act of 1974 ("ERISA"), which was fully satisfied in 2019.
 The Company has determined that the subsidiary is likely to incur partial or complete withdrawal liability to the other pension fund.
-The balance of the estimated total amount of this potential liability as of September 30, 2023 is approximately \$2.5 million, which were incurred in 2018 and 2019.
+The balance of the estimated total amount of this potential liability as of September 30, 2023 March 31, 2024 is approximately \$2.5 million, which were incurred in 2018 and 2019.